martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 	---
 	[#] (HAS_HAPPENED State1) AND (HAS_HAPPENED State3)

-Properties are declared at the top of the file.
+[**&#xf02d; Properties**](#xf02d-properties) are declared at the top of the file.
 The first parameter is the current value of the property, the second is the minimum value and the third is the maximum value.
 Example:

 	[Property1]: 0 -1 1
 	[Property2]: 15 4 5